nitad54448/yappari-5-1/README.md

 The 3D plot might be useful to look for tendencies, a plot looks like this :

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/Zidiff_3D.PNG)

-The 3D plot is not plotted in versions after 5.1.83.2 (some screen resolutions or window resizes were not properly seen).
-Since this is mostly a cosmetic feature, this function was dropped in 5.1.84.

 ### Model
 In this panel a model can be created by the user, by selecting element circuits.